|

 Demonstrations : marching in the streets...

-- In addition to strikes, marching in the streets is also considered a constitutional right and the number of demonstrations is amazing : according to official sources (Préfecture de Police), the number of authorized demontrations in Paris and its region was around 7,000 in 2011.
+In addition to strikes, marching in the streets is also a constitutional right and the only obligation is to declare it in advance and agree on the route of the march.
+Very few marches are forbidden (28 in 2013) and the number of demonstrations is amazing : according to official sources (Préfecture de Police), the number of authorized demontrations in Paris was 4,411 in 2013 (plus : 730 un-authorized).

 arbitrarily put in custody, etc..
 It is so repetitive that it is boring.....